ZaraKhan1252/SPINS_MSSD_Summer_Project_2023/README.md

 Oh!
 And I also QC'd for the SPINS and SPASD database that was used here, along with Fariah Sandhu - and then also QC'd for OPTIMUM - but like I have no idea what's going on with that dataset, I just QC'd.
 It was the death of me, until I realized that my code was the death of me when it didn't choose to work - AND OMG CITRIX PLEASE THAT GODFORSAKEN PROGRAM YEETED MY LAPTOP INTO BLUE SCREEN TERRITORRY A HANDFUL OF TIMES- anyway

 # What did you do
 SO basically my entire code is lowkey on SciNet's Jupyter Notebook, I'm a python gworlie.
 But I also used R for PLSC, getting loadings, etc. shall be explained later.
-This shall be as chronoligcal as the homosapiens timeline.
+This shall be as chronological as the homosapiens timeline.

 # EXTRACTING TIMESERIES DATA